MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-sftp.md

 1. To create a new export, select Add destination.

-1. In Connection for export choose a connection from the Autopilot section.
+1. In Connection for export choose a connection from the SFTP section.
 If you don't see this section name, there are no connections of this type available to you.

 1. Select the entities, for example segments, you want to export.